Why Use A Natural Deodorant & How It Works

 The struggle to find a "truly natural" deodorant that actually works for YOU can be quite frustrating.
 It has been a struggle for me since I was a teenager.

-There were no natural deodorants in those days so I used rubbing alcohol and baby powder.
+There were no natural deodorants available in the 60s, so I used rubbing alcohol and baby powder.
 While I now shudder at the thought, it was somewhat effective.

 As I got older I was able to tolerate a few commercial products, but after recovering from breast cancer I decided to give up the chemical-laden deodorants.